stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 #### Options migration guide

-A lot of options have been renamed or have been removed from the CLI.
-They can now only be passed in the JSON.
-Other options are now only available trough CLI.
-For example a API key should not be stored in JSON so that possibility has been removed.
+A lot of options have been renamed.
+We have also decided that some options either do not belong on the commandline or don't belong in the configuration file.
+For example an API key should not be stored in the configuration file so that possibility has been removed.

 Options migration overview: